EricWVGG/sanity-instagram-do/README.md

 So, why are we storing the access token in Sanity instead of an `.env` file?
 That token only lasts sixty days — you'll be coming back and manually updating and redeploying this function forever if we did that.
 So instead it gets stored in Sanity.

 Go into your Sanity Studio, and edit your Site document.
-Fill in that access token and publish the document.
+“Seed” it with that access token and publish the document.

 ### Digital Ocean